 He has a commerce degree from the University of Queensland, Australia and holds the professional membership and certification from CPA Australia and IIA Malaysia.

-Aboubacar has a Masters’ in Law from the University of General Lansana Conte de Sonfonia in Guinea.
-He is also member of the Association for the Promotion of Law in Guinea and is a certified member of the UK’s International Compliance Association (ICA).
+Oumar has a Master in Business Law from the University of Cheikh Anta DIOP in Senegal.
+He is also member of the Association of Banks’ Lawyers in Guinea.

 Cheikh Mohamed Fadel Kamara